sara-nl/griddocs/source/Pages/General/grant_access.rst

 * submitting :ref:`Grid jobs <first-grid-job>` to multiple clusters via the Grid middleware
 * storing data to the :ref:`grid-storage`

-Researchers at SURF-affiliated institutes can apply for compute and storage capacity on the grid by submitting the `SURFsara application form`_.
+Researchers at SURF-affiliated institutes can apply for compute and storage capacity on the Grid by submitting the `SURFsara application form`_.
 For scientists not affiliated to SURF, rates are based on tailor made packages.
 Specific details on obtaining accounts can be found in the `Access Grid`_ section of our website.

 Please contact us at helpdesk@surfsara.nl for any inquiry on our possibilities.